Claude vs Cursor vs Copilot: 2026 Comparison

 Where Cursor falls short

 Context limits.
 I hit the limit trying to refactor the entire signal pipeline (22 files, 4,000 lines).
 It could only see 15 files at once.
 Claude Code has 1M context tokens and can load your entire codebase.
+See how I manage context for large projects.

 No autonomy.
 Cursor requires you to drive each file.
 I asked it to add an oracle feed.
 It wrote the oracle module perfectly.
 But it didn’t wire it into signal_bot.py, didn’t update config.py, didn’t write tests.
 I had to ask four more times.

 No instruction system.
 Cursor has no equivalent to CLAUDE.md.
 You can’t set project-wide rules like “always backup .env before editing.”
 It has no memory of your patterns across sessions.
+See how I use instruction files for focused work.

 When Should You Just Use GitHub Copilot?